Takl/code_challenge/README.md

 		INSERT INTO `users` (`username`, `pswd`) VALUES ('lauraalexander28@comcast.net', MD5('shr54q!'));

-* The /me endpoint should be authenticated using whatever method of user authentication you are comfortable with
+* The /me endpoint should be authenticated using whatever method of user authentication you are comfortable with [Done but lamely]

 		Instinctively, because it's a custom route/endpoint, I would do this with authtoken...
 For now just made  		  a login/password box, which I know is extremely dumb, how's this usually done in Rails/default method?